Everything You Need to Know About the Psoas Major

-It is also worth mentioning that it not only helps us to stabilize the spinal column but that it is also essential to provide a good “fastening” for the abdominal organs.
+It is also worth mentioning that it not only helps us to stabilize the spinal column but it’s also essential to provide a good “fastening” for the abdominal organs.

-- This structure is the messenger for many of the emotions that we feel intensely in the stomach (sometimes known as the “second brain”) given that it is connected with the diaphragm thought the connective tissue or fascia.
+- This structure is the messenger for many of the emotions that we feel intensely in the stomach (sometimes known as the “second brain”) given that it’s connected with the diaphragm thought the connective tissue or fascia.

-- So, the muscle of the soul is frequently involved with aspects as basic as breathing or fear reflexes, stress and anxiety.
+- So, this muscle is frequently involved with aspects as basic as breathing or fear reflexes, stress and anxiety.